Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: The Self-Evolving System

 \section{The Self-Evolving System}

-We propose a system that automates the discovery of an optimal model configuration $\Phi^*$ by decoupling the discovery process into two distinct, synchronized feedback loops.
-The system is designed around a shared context -- a persistent knowledge base containing historical offline analytics and online experiment results -- which informs two primary agents (Figure \ref{fig:system_architecture}):
+We propose a system that automates the discovery of an optimal model configuration $\Phi^*$ by decoupling the discovery process into two distinct, synchronized reasoning loops.
+The system is designed around the Experiment Journal -- a shared, persistent knowledge base containing the history of all configurations, their offline scores, and any available online metrics -- which informs two primary agents (Figure \ref{fig:system_architecture}):

-\begin{enumerate} \item The Offline Agent (Inner Loop): Operates at high frequency to generate model improvements on a recurring basis, continuously identifying opportunities and pruning candidates down to the most promising ones using offline signals. \item The Online Agent (Outer Loop): Operates at low frequency to validate surviving candidates against north star metrics via live traffic. \end{enumerate}
+\begin{enumerate} \item The Offline Agent (Fast Loop): Operates as a high-frequency candidate generator, running once every day but waking up every 5 minutes, tasked with \textbf{nominating} potential model improvements.
+Each wakeup performs one or more of: nominating new candidates, scheduling new training jobs or analysis queries based on the latest day's user data, and scoring candidates.
+Its goal is to identify configurations that minimize the offline metric (e.g., loss, inverted correlation) within regions of the configuration space that have historically yielded promising online metrics (see the agent-specific prompt in Figure \ref{fig:offline_goal}).
+The agent uses available live signals to steer away from dead-end trajectories that appear promising in offline proxies but have historically failed to improve online metrics.

-By employing a dual-agent system instead of a monolithic agent, we establish a rigorous filtration funnel, ensuring that expensive online traffic is reserved for candidates that have already demonstrated statistical promise via cheap offline proxies.
+\item The Online Agent (Slow Loop): Operates as a low-frequency experiment strategist, running once every day, tasked with \textbf{ranking} candidates produced by the Fast Loop.
+Its goal is to identify candidates that maximize the north star metrics $\mathcal{M}$ (see the agent-specific prompt in Figure \ref{fig:online_goal}).
+This agent uses the rank to decide which configurations merit promotion to live experiments and when to terminate unpromising experiments, ensuring that expensive online traffic is reserved for candidates with the highest demonstrated potential.